Intro to Keyboard Sizes and Layouts

 100-key keyboard

-100-key keyboard | Amazon
+100-key keyboard | amazon

 Full-sized keyboard layouts are trendy.
 However, the large size can cause portability issues for some people.
 96% compact full-sized keyboards offer a solution by removing rarely used keys, such as PrstScn, Scroll Lock, and Pause.
 These keyboards can be used with increased efficiency in the office, and traveling with such keyboards won't be difficult either.